-When reading, it’s helpful to try to identify the main idea of the text to better understand the overall point the author is trying to make.
+When reading, identifying the main idea of a text helps us better understand the point an author is trying to make.
 The main idea of a text is usually supported by details and facts which expand on the main topic.
 Identifying these features of a passage can help students improve their reading comprehension.

 Our series of lessons on finding the main idea & supporting details of a text provides examples & activities to help students better interpret what they read.
-You can start customizing and delivering these lessons (and even creating custom lessons of your own) by creating a Gynzy account.
+You can start using these lessons by creating a Gynzy account today.

 Strategies for Identifying the Main Idea of a Text